FlavioFS/UFC-Subjects/SO/Labs/Lab5/README - INSTRUCTIONS.txt

 1. Run the makefile:
 	$ make

-2. Give the following files permission to run as a program (Right click >> "Properties" >> "Permissions" >> "Execute" checkbox):
+2. Give the following files permission to run as programs (Right click >> "Properties" >> "Permissions" >> "Execute" checkbox):
 	* test-everything.sh
-	* test-debug.sh
+	* test-graphs.sh

-3. The result of running them (in this order):
+3. Two usages (running each of them):
+	3.1.
+Console/txt result
 		$ ./test-everything.sh
 			Outputs all the possible tests (small, large and mixed processes) in the folder "out/".

+	3.2.
+Graphical comparison
 		$ ./test-graphs.sh
 			Generates CSV files that serve as base to draw comparison graphs in Octave/Matlab.
 Outputs to folder graphs/<file>.csv, where the files may be 'small.csv', 'large.csv', 'mixed.csv'.

 			4. Run gengraphs.m in octave to produce comparison graphs in 'graphs/':
 				$ octave
-	$ gengraphs.mixed
+				> gengraphs